Technical SEO10 min read

 3. Make sure site is crawlable

-Before launch, verify Google can access your site:
+Before launch, verify that Google can actually access your site.

 4. Set up proper URL structure